© Norwegian Nature Centre

 The experience starts with a one-of-a-kind panorama film, where fantastic drone shots take you on a journey through the wild Hardanger landscape through the seasons.

-A fun museum experience
+A fun learning experience

 Next, you are free to explore the exhibition on your own.
 It is an interactive experience, where you can touch and feel as you walk around the three floors.
 The centre covers 2.9 billion years of our planet’s history: